Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Preliminaries on Free Divisors Arising from Representations of Algebraic Groups

-In contrast with the preceding results, we shall be concerned with nonreductive groups, and especially connected solvable linear algebraic groups.
+In contrast with the preceding results, we shall be concerned with non-reductive groups, and especially connected solvable linear algebraic groups.
 The representations of such groups $G$ cannot be classified as in the reductive case.
 Instead, we will make explicit use of the Lie algebra structure of the Lie algebra $\g$ and special properties of its representation on $V$.
 We do so by identifying it with its image in $\theta(V)$, which denotes the $\cO_{V, 0}$-module of germs of holomorphic vector fields on $V, 0$, which is also a Lie algebra.
 We will view it as the Lie algebra of the group $\Diff(V, 0)$ of germs of diffeomorphisms of $V, 0$, even though it is not an infinite dimensional Lie group in the usual sense.
-However, there is an exponential map in terms of one--parameter subgroups.
-Let $\xi \in \itm \cdot \theta(V)$ (with $\itm$ denoting the maximal ideal of $\cO_{V, 0}$).
-Integrating $\xi$ gives a local one-parameter group of diffeomorphism germs $\varphi_t : V, 0 \to V, 0$ defined for $| t | < \gevar$ which satisfy $\pd{\varphi_t}{t} = \xi\circ \varphi_t$ and $\varphi_0 = id$.
-We define
+Let $\xi \in \itm \cdot \theta(V)$, with $\itm$ denoting the maximal ideal of $\cO_{V, 0}$.
+Integrating $\xi$ gives a local one-parameter group of diffeomorphism germs $\varphi_t : V, 0 \to V, 0$ defined for $| t | < \gevar$ for some $\gevar > 0$, which satisfy $\pd{\varphi_t}{t} = \xi\circ \varphi_t$ and $\varphi_0 = id$.
+Because we are only interested in germs for $t$ near $0$, we only need to consider the \lq\lq exponential map\rq\rq defined in terms of local one--parameter subgroups:

-Second, we have the natural inclusion $\iti : \GL(V) \hookrightarrow \Diff(V, 0)$ (where a linear transformation $\varphi$ is viewed as a germ of a diffeomorphism of $V, 0$).
+Second, we have the natural inclusion $\iti : \GL(V) \hookrightarrow \Diff(V, 0)$, where a linear transformation $\varphi$ is viewed as a germ of a diffeomorphism of $V, 0$.
 There is a corresponding map

-where the $\xi_A (x) = A(x)$ are \lq\lq linear vector fields\rq\rq, whose coefficients are linear functions.
+where the $\xi_A (v) = A(v)$ are \emph{linear vector fields}, whose coefficients are linear functions.
 Then, $\tilde \iti$ is a bijection between $\gl(V)$ and the subspace of linear vector fields.
 A straightforward calculation shows that $\tilde \iti$ is a Lie algebra homomorphism provided we use the negative of the usual Lie bracket for $\itm \cdot \theta(V)$.
-Given a representation $\rho : G \to GL(V)$ of a (complex) connected linear algebraic group $G$ with associated Lie algebra homomorphism $\tilde{\rho}$, there is the following commutative exponential diagram.
+Given a representation $\rho : G \to \GL(V)$ of a (complex) connected linear algebraic group $G$ with associated Lie algebra homomorphism $\tilde{\rho}$, there is the following commutative exponential diagram.

 \flushpar {\it Exponential Diagram for a Representation}